glynos/url/README.md

 ### Installing dependencies using `vcpkg`

-Using `vcpkg`, install the library dependencies:
+Using `vcpkg`, install the optional test dependencies:

 ```bash
 > cd ${VCPKG_ROOT}